oddrealm/modding/README.md

     This property should be in the top-left of the Inspector window.
     When this is toggled on, the objects are added to the Addressable Groups window.
     Window>Asset Management>Addressables>Groups.
-18. In the Addressables Groups window, drag each newly added object entry into their respective group.
+18. In the Addressables Groups window, drag each newly added object entry into the MoreItems group.
-    For example: drag the entry named (it should have a name somewhat like this) 'Assets/Resources_moved/Data/items/item_iron_shovel_two_hand.asset' to the 'items' group.
+    For example: drag the entry named (it should have a name like this) 'Assets/Resources_moved/Data/items/item_iron_shovel_two_hand.asset' to the 'MoreItems' group.
-    IMPORTANT: They have to be in their correct groups for the game to properly find them.
-19. In the Addressables Groups window, set the labels for all the new entries to match exactly the group name.
+19. In the Addressables Groups window, set the labels for all the new entries to match exactly the data type name.
     For the default mod project, you should already see labels for these 4 groups.
     If not, you can create these labels, by selecting the drop-down menu for the entry (in the 'Labels' column) and then clicking 'Manage Labels'.
     Hit the + symbol to add the label and name it to match the required group.
     For example, 'items'.
-    IMPORTANT: Make sure the labels match the name of the group exactly.
+    IMPORTANT: Make sure the labels match the name of the data type, all lowercase, no spaces or special characters.
+               The data type is the folder the data comes from.
+               For example, 'items' or 'blockvisuals'.
                Make sure the entries don't have more than one label.
                The label is used to help find the data in-game, and if these don't have the correct naming, they won't show up.
 20. Export ('build') the data.